ahuacate/pve-host/README.md

 Then type and execute `pfctl -d` where the -d will temporally disable the firewall (you should see the confirmation in the shell `pf disabled`, where pf is the packet filter = FIREWALL)

-Now you can log into the WAN side IP address (192.168.2.1) and govern the pfSense again to fix the problem causing pfSense web management console to cease working on 192.168.1.253.
+Now you can log into the WAN side IP address (192.168.2.1) and govern the pfSense again to fix the problem causing the pfSense web management console to cease working on 192.168.1.253.

 ## 6.2.
 Proxmox Backup Error - Permissions